 Section 10 of the Children Act 2004 states that each local authority must make arrangements to promote co-operation between the authority and its partners and any other relevant persons or bodies working with children in the area.
 Section 11 of this Act requires a range of organisations (including district councils) to ensure that their functions, and services provided on their behalf, are discharged having regard to the need to safeguard and promote the welfare of children.
 Section 13 of the Act requires a range of organisations, including Harlow Council, to participate in Local Safeguarding Boards.

-Harlow Council has a designated Safeguarding Officer that leads on this important area of work and its own Child and Vulnerable Adult Safeguarding Policy (pdf).
+Harlow Council has a designated Safeguarding Officer that leads on this important area of work and its own Child Adult Safeguarding Policy (pdf).
 This policy commits all Harlow Council staff, Councillors and volunteers, regardless of their role, to report and refer any concerns they may develop regarding the safety of any young person or vulnerable adult.